 The simplest way to send configuration changes from one Salesforce organization to another is to use a changeset.
 It is usually used for a small number of component migrations.
 To send customizations from one org to another org, an outbound changeset is created.
 The target (receiving) org sees it as an inbound changeset.
 Sending an outbound change set to another organization doesn’t implement the changes in that organization.
 The changeset must be deployed by the target organization before the changes take effect.
 A change is deployed in a single transaction.
 If the deployment is unable to complete for any reason, the entire transaction will be rolled back.
 After deployment completes successfully, all changes are committed to org and the deployment cannot be rolled back.

 - Dependencies can be easily added with a single click.

-- Migration among connected Salesforce organization only (like Developer Sandbox to Test Sandbox & Test Sandbox to Production organization etc.).
-Cannot be used in between any individual Salesforce organization.
+- Migration among connected Salesforce organizations only (like Developer Sandbox to Test Sandbox & Test Sandbox to Production organization etc.).
+It cannot be used between any individual Salesforce organization.

 Ant migration tool (Force.com migration tool)

 The Ant Migration Tool is a Java- and Ant-based command-line utility for downloading metadata from one organization and storing it in a local directory.
 One can also deploy metadata from a local directory to different Salesforce organizations.
 The Ant Migration Tool provides a scripted way to deploy or retrieve metadata to and from a Salesforce org.
 One can also delete components from Salesforce org using this command-line utility.
 The Ant migration toolkit is often used in conjunction with a build server and source control to enable continuous integration.
 It’s built and maintained by Salesforce directly.

 - The Ant Migration Tool provides ease of automation and flexibility.

 - There is no deployment connection required, which means one can deploy the components from one organization toÂ any Salesforce organization.

 - Allows destructive changes.